torvalds/linux/Documentation/admin-guide/l1tf.rst

    Whether the interrupts with are affine to CPUs, which run untrusted guests, provide interesting data for an attacker depends on the system configuration and the scenarios which run on the system.
-While for some of the interrupts it can be assumed that they wont expose interesting information beyond exposing hints about the host OS memory layout, there is no way to make general assumptions.
+While for some of the interrupts it can be assumed that they won't expose interesting information beyond exposing hints about the host OS memory layout, there is no way to make general assumptions.